dss-extensions/dss_capi/README.md

     git clone https://github.com/PMeira/dss_capi.git
 ```

-- For the OpenDSS revision 2136, apply the patch on `src/r2136.patch` if you're building the OpenDSS-PM version.
+- For the OpenDSS revision 2141, apply the patch on `src/r2141.patch`:
 ```
     cd electricdss
-    svn patch ../dss_capi/src/r2136.patch
+    svn patch ../dss_capi/src/r2141.patch
 ```

+The patch includes code changes up to the offical SVN r2146 and also contains many changes for OpenDSS-PM compatibility with FreePascal and Linux.

 On Windows
 ----------